Weekly Belong Group Lesson

 Have an amazing and spirit-filled group!

 College & Young Adult Lesson

 There will be no college lesson this week.
-Please follow along with the general lesson on Living Fearless, and have a powerful, spirit-filled group!
+Please follow along with the general lesson and have a powerful, spirit-filled group!